-Homework is to be submitted electronically on Canvas by the specified due date and time.
+Homework is to be submitted electronically on Canvas by 10:00 pm on the due date.
 Working in groups is permitted.
 However, copying homework is NOT permitted.
 To assist the graders, homework should adhere to the following format: Each problem should be on a single sheet of paper, with a clear problem statement, appropriate free-body diagram, and the solution with reasonable significant digits inside a box.
-Use of solution manuals or websites to complete homework is considered cheating and a violation of the honor policy.
-This will be enforced.
+Use of solution manuals, websites or generative AI to complete homework is considered cheating and a violation of the honor policy.

 Homework in this class is VERY IMPORTANT.
 The problem solving skills that you develop by doing the homework are similar to the skills that you will need in the real world of engineering practice.
-Students are encouraged to develop a problem solving procedure, rather than memorize how to complete a certain type of problem.
+Students are encouraged to develop a problem-solving procedure, rather than memorize how to complete a certain type of problem.
 TAs have been instructed to look for problem solving process and explanations, not just answers.

-Quizzes (5) 15%
+Quizzes (6) 15%

 Quizzes will be given in the first 15 minutes of class on assigned days.
-Your worst 1 quiz will be dropped.
+Your lowest 1 quiz will be dropped.
 The purpose of the quizzes is to periodically assess your understanding of course topics in a short format in a lower stress environment than exams.